SyncfusionExamples/wpf-scheduler-working-with-recurrence-appointment/README.md

-# SfSchedule_Recurrence_Appointment
+# WPF Scheduler - Working with recurrance appointments

-This samples illustrates about creating recurrence appointment and adding recurrence exception dates for an appointment
+This samples illustrates about creating recurrence appointment and adding recurrence exception dates for an appointment in WPF scheduler.